-Like many of our peers, our supply chain is large and complex, with multiple layers and across many industries.
-We have considered how our business operations may be affected by modern slavery issues.
-Where necessary, increased levels of due diligence are performed to ensure suppliers not only deliver a quality service, but also manage risks.
-Due diligence is performed on all suppliers through policies and ongoing screening of financial stability, conflicts of interest and compliance monitoring.
-We endeavour to use suppliers that have values aligned to our own.
+Due diligence is performed on all suppliers through policies and ongoing screening of financial stability, conflicts of interest and/or compliance monitoring.
 As part of the basic due diligence checks, all suppliers are screened at onboarding and on an ongoing basis to identify any adverse information or sanctions that may suggest our suppliers are not acting in accordance with this Statement or are designated under global human rights sanctions regimes.
+Where necessary, increased levels of due diligence are performed to ensure suppliers not only deliver a quality service but also manage risks.